INN/Google-Analytics-Popular-Posts/readme.md

 `http://{$path-to-wordpress}/wp-admin/options-general.php?page=analytic-bridge`
 5. Add the Client Secret and Client ID to the Analytic Bridge option page.
 6. [Find the profile id](https://support.google.com/analytics/answer/1032385?hl=en-GB) that corresponds to the Google Analytics table tracking your site, and save it in Property View ID.
 This should be in the format `ga:xxxxxxx`
+7. Save changes on your page.
+Assuming the values are valid a "connect" link should become available at the bottom of the page.
+Use this button to authorize a Google account with permissions to the Property View you are attempting to pull data from.

+## Questions

+###### _How does this differ from other WordPress popular post plugins?_
+The problem we found with many WordPress popular post plugins was the lack of data used in the algorithm.
+Our approach was first to pull as much data as possible into WordPress so we could develop a better algorithm.

+###### _What data are you capturing?_
+We're currently calling and caching the metrics `ga:sessions`, `ga:pageviews`, `ga:exits`, `ga:bounceRate`, `ga:avgSessionDuration` and `ga:avgTimeOnPage` to the database for each `ga:pagepath` dimension.
+Values for the current day and previous are stored during each cron job.
+A post id is generated for each `ga:pagepath` that corresponds to an actual post.

+###### _How do I query the data myself?_
+The data is stored across two database tables.
+The first (`analyticbridge_pages`) stores each `ga:pagepath` with a unique id and corresponding post id (if it exists).

+The second table (`analyticbridge_metrics`) relates a `page_id` to a metric & value over a start & end date.

+To query this data yourself, find the corresponding page_id from the pages table and select using it from the metrics table.
+This can be accomplished using joins.

+## Completed & TODO

+- [x] Authentication with Google Analytics.
+- [x] Creation of database schema.
+- [x] Cron job registered.
+- [x] Dashboard widget
+- [x] Cron job to update yesterday's values one a day.
+- [x] Handle uninstall and disconnect properly.
+- [x] Add front end options for the 'half-life' of a post
+- [x] Class or WP_Query support for pulling popular posts.
+- [ ] API for querying individual page views quickly.
+- [ ] Add support for easier google redirect urls (rewrite rule)